node-opcua/node-opcua/packages/node-opcua-client/README.md

 node-opcua-client
 =================

-an implementation of a OPC UA stack fully written in javascript and nodejs
+an implementation of an OPC UA stack fully written in javascript and NodeJS

 see http://node-opcua.github.io/